tobiasbriones/cp-unah-is512-osii/apache-server/index.md

 company.
 Imagine if you lose them!.
 That is really terrible.
 So take the domain registration as an important process.
 Always make your research on different available options, and your needs.

+#### Make your Research, Again!

+The course professor was even sponsoring GoDaddy, because we can get "cheap" domains for about $4.
+But, I'm more intelligent and chose a $1 domain name instead.
+GoDaddy is super expensive, is about $20 renewal and $10 first year a normal .ORG name!.
+If you ask a real engineer like me, we would recommend something like NameCheap, Google Domains, Porkbun, Namesilo, or Name.com.
+Why would you recommend GoDaddy?
+Just because you have a degree, it doesn't mean that you will stay with what you are used to using ("la vieja confiable"), and that you don't have to keep studying and learning.
+Just image those ordinary obedient students buying "cheap domains", and getting scammed night and day by phone calls.
+So, again, always make your research.
+I tell this, so I can transfer my experiences to someone else (something you will never get at traditional school, you just get headaches instead).

 ## Get the VM